aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 # Avoiding Errors & Timeouts with Kubernetes Applications and AWS Load Balancers

-## Background

-Kubernetes is a complex system for managing containers, their configuration, and the network traffic between them.
-One of the common first problems encountered after deploying an application in Kubernetes is:

->How do I expose this application so my customers or clients can access it?

 After creating the necessary Kubernetes resources (Service, Deployment, Ingress, etc), the pods should be able to receive traffic from your clients through an Elastic Load Balancer.
 However, you may find that errors, timeouts, or connection resets are being generated when you make changes to the application or Kubernetes environment.
 Those changes could be a deployment or a scaling action (either manual or automatic).

 Unfortunately, those errors may be generated even when your application is not logging problems.
 This is because the Kubernetes systems controlling the resources in your cluster may be running faster than the AWS systems that control the Load Balancer membership.
 The Pods may also be receiving traffic before your application has completed it’s startup operations and responding correctly.